HedvigInsurance/ugglan/README.md

 11. Add Google Services plist

-Obtain a Google Services plist from firebase and add it to the `Src` folder.
+`Obtain a Google Services plist from firebase and add it to the "Src" folder.`

 11. Generate Xcode project